sensu/sensu-settings/README.md

 ## Contributing

+0. By contributing to this project you agree to abide by the [code of conduct](https://sensuapp.org/conduct).
 1. [Fork it](https://github.com/sensu/sensu-settings/fork)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)